 The Oslo Forum offers discreet opportunities for those actively involved in conflict mediation to exchange experiences, reflect on current practice, and plan future work through immediate access to key stakeholders working in the field.
 From a modest gathering of a handful of senior conflict mediators, the Oslo Forum has evolved into what is widely acknowledged today as the leading gathering of mediators, high-level decision-makers, key peace process actors, analysts and experts from a variety of institutional backgrounds.
 Participation is by invitation-only.
 All discussions are confidential and take place under the Chatham House Rule.
 Sessions are designed to stimulate informed exchanges with provocative inputs from a range of different speakers, including not only mediators but also conflict party representatives, war correspondents, outstanding analysts, thinkers and experts on specific issues.
 The retreats refrain from making public recommendations, aiming instead to define and advance conflict mediation practice.

-Oslo Forum participants have included Jimmy Carter, former President of the United States; Kofi Annan, former Secretary-General of the United Nations; Federica Mogherini, High Representative of the European Union for Foreign Affairs and Security Policy; John F. Kerry, Secretary of State of the United States; Mohammad Javad Zarif, Minister of Foreign Affairs of the Islamic Republic of Iran; Aung San Suu Kyi, State Counsellor of Myanmar; Juan Manuel Santos, President of Colombia; Thabo Mbeki, former President of South Africa; Martti Ahtisaari, former President of Finland; and Mohammad Khatami, former President of the Islamic Republic of Iran.
+Oslo Forum participants have included Jimmy Carter, former President of the United States; Kofi Annan, former Secretary-General of the United Nations; Federica Mogherini, High Representative of the European Union for Foreign Affairs and Security Policy; John F. Kerry, former Secretary of State of the United States; Mohammad Javad Zarif, Minister of Foreign Affairs of the Islamic Republic of Iran; Aung San Suu Kyi, State Counsellor of Myanmar; Juan Manuel Santos, President of Colombia; Thabo Mbeki, former President of South Africa; Martti Ahtisaari, former President of Finland; and Mohammad Khatami, former President of the Islamic Republic of Iran.
 The Oslo Forum is proud to have hosted several Nobel Peace Prize laureates.

 For more information on the Oslo Forum Retreat series, please visit the Oslo Forum official website.